Turtlify-Capstone/Cloud-Computing/README.md

 * Upload Image (POST): /upload
 * Fetch image from cloud storage bucket: /download/{filename}

-# AddEmail API
+# FeedbackEmail API

-Welcome to the AddEmail API documentation!
+Welcome to the FeedbackEmail API documentation!
 This API allows you to add an email along with associated text to your system, making communiaction through email easier.

 ## Getting Started

-Before you start using the AddEmail API, ensure you have the necessary environment to make HTTP requests.
+Before you start using the FeedbackEmail API, ensure you have the necessary environment to make HTTP requests.

 ### Prerequisites
 - Nodemailer (Node.js module to handle sending messages through email with various method)